Aakarsh092/Project2/README.md

 # New Project

-This project was created from the local system.git stta
+This project was created from the local system.

+Created by aakarsh mahajan.